chrissye0/floss-boss/README.md

 ### Projection Mapping
 We will utilize projection mapping on the teeth and the user’s immediate environment.
 There will be a projection across three surfaces in an arched configuration, creating an immersive environment.
 There would also be a projection beneath the user’s feet on the ground, representing the bottom of the creature’s mouth.
 The projection would include the monster’s teeth along the upper and lower edges and a view inside the mouth.
 Physical teeth will be 3D-printed and placed along the bottom and top edges of the screen in line with the projection.

 We have a data plotter chart on another page to help us with our light sensors.
-It basically helps us with setting thresholds based on the enviornment because the light sensors are very sensitive.
-As we project light it tells us which numerical values our sensors are at to help us set the thresholds.
+It basically helps us with setting thresholds based on the environment because the light sensors are very sensitive.
+As we project light, it tells us which numerical values our sensors are at to help us set the thresholds.

 ### Tools